hydro

 Returns:

-The calibrated pH value
+The calibrated pH values.

 Type